 The Lebesgue Integral of a Bounded Function Over a Set of Finite Measure:

-• canonical representation of simple function- If Φ is a simple function and {a, . . . ,an} is the set of non-zero values of Φ, then,
+- canonical representation of simple function- If Φ is a simple function and {a1 , . . . ,an} is the set of non-zero values of Φ, then,

-Φ = Σ ai χAi , where A= {x : Φ(x) = ai} is called canonical representation of simple function.
-Here Aare disjoint and aare distinct and non-zero.
+Φ = Σ ai χAi , where Ai = {x : Φ(x) = ai} is called canonical representation of simple function.
+Here Ai are disjoint and ai are distinct and non-zero.

-when Φ has a canonical representation Φ = Σ ai χAi and mAis the Lebesgue measure of Ai.
+when Φ has a canonical representation Φ = Σ ai χAi and mAi is the Lebesgue measure of Ai.

 If E is any measurable set, we have